modular/modular/KGEN/docs/public/programming-manual.md

 title: Mojo🔥 programming manual
 ---

-Mojo🔥 is a first-class programming language that utilizes a number of next-generation compiler technologies.
+Mojo is a first-class programming language that utilizes a number of next-generation compiler technologies.
 The compiler itself has integrated caching, is multithreaded, is built to be distributed across a cluster, incorporates autotuning features and powerful compile time metaprogramming, and